A Survey of Protocol Fuzzing: Executor

-\begin{itemize} \item \textit{OTA-Based Input Feeding} (labeled as \textit{``OTA"} in Table. \ref{table-executor} column 5).
-In general, OTA-based input feeding mechanisms are mostly used in the scenario of fuzzing the implementations of protocols that are typically closed in nature and tightly integrated with hardware components, such as Wi-Fi \cite{tdsc22-greyhound,blackhat-us-17-wifuzz,defcon26-RFfuzzer}, Bluetooth (including classic Bluetooth and BLE) \cite{sec22-braktooth,dsn22-l2fuzz,atc20-sweyntooth}, LTE \cite{wisec20-BaseSAFE}, 4G/5G \cite{10001673,9868872} and SMS/MMS protocols \cite{defcon22-sms}.
-In this approach, PUT and the fuzzer need to be deployed in adjacent physical spaces and communicate with each other on specific frequency bands.
-Thus, OTA-based fuzzers require the use of radio-frequency transceiver devices with receive and transmit functions, such as a Software-Defined Radio (SDR), to handle signals over a wide tuning range.
-OTA-based fuzzing provides the capability of testing the entire protocol stack including the physical layer.
-However, OTA-based approaches are the slowest among the above-mentioned approaches.
-Therefore, many wireless protocol fuzzers try to use other input feeding mechanisms to have a better performance, which will be introduced in the following. \item \textit{Socket-Based Input Feeding} (labeled as \textit{``Socket"} in Table. \ref{table-executor} column 5).
+\item \textit{Socket-Based Input Feeding} (labeled as \textit{``Socket"} in Table. \ref{table-executor} column 5).
 Socket-based input feeding mechanisms are mostly used in protocol implementations based on TCP/IP infrastructures.
-In common cases under these approaches, fuzzer and PUT communicate with each other through IP addresses, via socket mechanisms including TCP socket and UDP socket.
-The socket-based approaches include two deployment modes, one is point-to-point (P2P) communication between the fuzzer and PUT \cite{ndss18-iotfuzzer,walz2017exploiting,sec20-dtls,icst20-aflnet,arxiv21-stateafl,atc21-tcpfuzz,icse22-ltlprop,arxiv2022-snpsfuzzer,arxiv2022-snapfuzz}.
+In common cases under these approaches, the fuzzer and the PUT communicate with each other through IP addresses, via socket mechanisms including TCP socket and UDP socket.
+The socket-based approaches include two deployment modes, one is point-to-point (P2P) communication between the fuzzer and PUT \cite{ndss18-iotfuzzer,tdsc17-differencialTLS,sec20-dtls,icst20-aflnet,arxiv21-stateafl,atc21-tcpfuzz,icse22-ltlprop,arxiv2022-snpsfuzzer,arxiv2022-snapfuzz}.
 The fuzzer can play the role of a client or server depending on the role of the PUT.
 The other deployment mode is Man-in-the-middle (MiTM), in which the fuzzer acts as a proxy between two communication parties and performs mutation or injection to the normal communication traffic \cite{ndss18-tcpcongestion,raid20-abbrate}.
 The MiTM-based input feeding is mostly used in the scenario where the protocol involves certain contextual information (checksum, packet sequences, etc.) that cannot keep valid by mutating static seeds.
 However, both modes need to address two challenges.
 First, socket communication is quite heavy and involves lots of context switches.
 Existing works improve the efficiency of the socket-based input feeding mechanisms by avoiding the use of these expensive network functions.
 For example, SnapFuzz \cite{arxiv2022-snapfuzz} replaces the original internet socket with UNIX domain socket \cite{coffield1987tutorial}, a lightweight IPC mechanism that does not have the routing, checksum calculation operations that IP sockets have.
 Second, it's hard for the fuzzer to determine whether the PUT has already finished processing the previous message and is ready to receive the next message.
 The PUT may reject the messages coming too early when the target is not ready, thus causing the fuzzer to desynchronize from its state machine.
 To solve this issue, Fiterau-Brostean \textit{et al.} \cite{sec20-dtls} and AFLNET \cite{icst20-aflnet} set static time intervals to wait for the PUT to initialize, process requests, and send responses.
 However, static timers are too coarse-grained and can waste a lot of time waiting for the timeout, thus slowing down the fuzzing process.
 SnapFuzz \cite{arxiv2022-snapfuzz} and AMPFuzz \cite{sec22-ampfuzz} develop a more fine-grained method to inspect the state of the socket.
 Specifically, they use the function call to related network system calls such as $recv()$, $recvfrom()$ as a sign of ready to receive the next message.
 They monitor all these function calls through binary rewriting and compile-time code instrumentation, and then notify the fuzzer to send the next iteration of input.